sundarsau/upload_image_php/README.md

 # How To Use

 1) Download the repository from https://github.com/sundarsau/upload_image_php
-2) Create a new folder (say, upload_image) under xampp/htdocs and extract all files in it
+2) Create a new folder (say, upload_image) under xampp/htdocs and extract all the files in it
 3) Create the table in "test" database in MySQL by running users.sql
-4) In Browser run localhost/upload_image
+4) In the browser run localhost/upload_image

 # License